-- THANK YOU TO OUR SPONSOR -
+- THANK YOU TO OUR SPONSORS -

 For more information about this briefing, contact:

 ABOUT US: The NPSC is composed of scientists, educators, practitioners and clinicians, policy makers, foundation representatives, and affiliated organizations, housed at Pennsylvania State University.
 We work in a nonpartisan manner with Congressional offices and Caucuses and collaborate with like-minded groups and federal agency administrators (e.g., NIH, SAMHSA, ONDCP, OJJDP, CDC) in a mutual advisory capacity.
 Coalition members share a common goal of applying validated scientific findings to wide-scale effective implementation of practices and policies to improve the lives of children, adolescents, their families and communities.
 We work across sectors to address challenges in mental and behavioral health, education, poverty, juvenile and criminal justice, adverse environmental influences and social conditions that contribute to chronic illness and social ills.
 Our work includes congressional briefings, policy papers, op-eds, and fact sheets for the public and private sectors.
-We have conducted 19 previous prevention-related briefings (Child Poverty; Foundation & Gov't Partnerships; School Violence, Safety, & Well-Being; Preventing Human Trafficking; Budgeting for Evidence-Based Prevention; Police Community Relations; Home Visiting; Childhood Poverty; Violence and Sexual Assault Against Women; Evidence-Based Policy; Preventing Opioid Addictions; Healthy Parenting through Primary Care; Reducing Poverty; Violence Prevention; Economics of Prevention; Science to Policy; Juvenile Justice Reform; Scaling-up Implementation; and Interventions Across Policy Areas).
+We have conducted 20 previous prevention-related briefings (Addiction vs. Dependence; Child Poverty; Foundation & Gov't Partnerships; School Violence, Safety, & Well-Being; Preventing Human Trafficking; Budgeting for Evidence-Based Prevention; Police Community Relations; Home Visiting; Childhood Poverty; Violence and Sexual Assault Against Women; Evidence-Based Policy; Preventing Opioid Addictions; Healthy Parenting through Primary Care; Reducing Poverty; Violence Prevention; Economics of Prevention; Science to Policy; Juvenile Justice Reform; Scaling-up Implementation; and Interventions Across Policy Areas).
 Briefings are designed to be of value to legislators, staffers, administrators, researchers, evaluators, educators, practitioners, advocates, and funders.